digital-raven/daily/README.rst

  daily
 =======
 Hello and welcome to daily, a program for command-line journaling.
-Each journal entry is stored in a file named after the date in YYY-mm-dd format in either MD or RST format.
+Each journal entry is stored in a file named after the date in YYYY-mm-dd format in either MD or RST format.

 Entries have a title named after the date, a desription, headings, and